bibanon/bibanon/Oral-Hygiene.md

 At one time, 4chan's /a/ board developed a trend of threads challenging users to do cute things with their sisters and post reports.
-Common, along with hugs, were "tooth-brushing" threads, where the idea was for an anon to offer to brush their imouto's teeth.
+While hugging was the most common, there were also "tooth-brushing" threads, where the idea was for an anon to offer to brush their imouto's teeth.

 One person did so, then told the story over a period of several months, being dubbed Oral Hygiene Bro.